haganenoneko/EphysAnalysisTools/src/Style guidelines.md

 ### static methods group logically related methods
 - `@staticmethod` is used abundantly to group methods that have a tight logical relationship
 ## Comments
-- comments are sparse and/or one-liners, unless
+- comments are sparse and/or one-liners, unless con
 ### Multiprocessing
 After files are selected and `AbstractRecording`s are instantiated for each selected file,